To apply to the MA - Forensic Psychology:

 These recommended classes can be completed by course work or by obtaining a score of at least 660 on the Psychology Subject Graduate Record Examination (GRE).
 Applicants offered admission should be aware that all psychology classes must be completed before registration in September.

 Please indicate your plan to meet the prerequisite in your application.

 - GPA and Testing Requirements: The school expects an undergraduate grade point average (GPA) of at least 3.5 and a graduate GPA of 3.0.
 Higher scores may make an application more competitive.
 GSPP reviews each application in its entirety to determine all assets an applicant brings to the program.
 Please be sure to highlight your strengths if your GRE scores/GPA are somewhat lower than our baseline scores.

-- Paid or Volunteer Clinical Experience: Having paid or volunteer experience providing services to clients having emotional, behavioral, or developmental disorders is an asset.
-Please detail your experience in your resume/curriculum vita.
+- Resume/CV: Please detail all of your relevant experiences in your resume/curriculum vita.
+Having paid or volunteer experience providing services to clients having emotional, behavioral, or developmental disorders is an asset.

 In reviewing applications, we are concerned with the quality of the whole application, evidence of academic ability, quality of work done in the human service role, how referees view the applicants potential to become a professional psychologist, and how the applicant presents him or herself in answering questions on the Supplemental Application.
 Our aim is to enroll people who have an appreciation of psychology as a scientifically based discipline and sufficient emotional and social maturity to function effectively in applied professional work.
 Even though we do not require an undergraduate major in psychology, we expect applicants to have knowledge of and curiosity about psychological theory and issues.